HDR/Gameboy-Camera-Flashcart/README.md

-Boards will only be available from PCBWay, Board files/Gerbers will not be provided at this time.
+Boards will only be available from PCBWay, Board files/Gerbers will not be provided, unfortunately there has been an increase in people abusing the license and the projects i publish for the community to make.

 **Make sure you read the License!**